 Canon 7D versus Canon SL1

-The Canon EOS 7D and the Canon EOS Rebel SL1 (labelled Canon 100D in some countries) are two digital cameras that were officially introduced, respectively, in September 2009 and March 2013.
+The Canon EOS 7D and the Canon EOS Rebel SL1 (labelled Canon 100D in some countries) are two digital cameras that were announced, respectively, in September 2009 and March 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 17.9 megapixel.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SL1 is considerably smaller (35 percent) than the Canon 7D.
 Moreover, the SL1 is substantially lighter (53 percent) than the 7D.
 It is worth mentioning in this context that the 7D is splash and dust resistant, while the SL1 does not feature any corresponding weather-sealing.